commonpike/fairpost/docs/Fairpost.md

 ## Roles, permissions

-The callee of those commands constructs the operator and the optional user; the operator is assigned one or more 'roles' that will later give it 'permissions' to execute the command.
+The callee of the Fairpost commands constructs the operator and the optional user; the operator is assigned one or more 'roles' that will later give it 'permissions' to execute the command.
-Fairpost is the only place where these permissions are checked.
+Fairpost is the main place where these permissions are checked.

 ## Class structure